twenty20solutions/pcutils/README.md

  timeout option (the default in Linux can be anywhere from 20-120 seconds).
 - `returnBody` boolean that defaults to `true`.
 Instructs the function to return body if true, or the response object response if false.
-- returns a Bluebird promise where the body is the data of the response if the param returnBody evaluates to true, or the response object itself, if the returnBody parameter evaluates to false (like when not passed at all)
+- returns a Bluebird promise that is resolved with the `request` response body, unless `returnBody` is set to `false`, in that case, it resolves the promise with the response object.

+In the case where the request returns an HTTP error (anything from 400 to 599 HTTP status code), it will reject the promise with an error object with `err.message` = `IncomingMessage.statusMessage` as it's message, and `err.statusCode` = `IncomingMessage.statusCode`.
+If `returnBody` is set to `false`, the `err` object returned is augmented with the response object.

 ### `getJSON(url, timeout)`